Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 #### How to calculate the seed

 This simple program is quite easy to run.
 However, calculating the seed value was much harder.
-Because the python random number generator isnt reversable, we need to brute force the state.
+Because the python random number generator isn't reversible, we need to brute force the state.
 While this is simple to program, it takes exponentially longer to crack (based on the complexity of your output).

 For the above example, you can crack it using this small program: